-In-class Announcements: You are responsible for using your official DUKE e-mail account to receive information from and communicate with the instructor.
-Be sure to check your Duke e-mail at least once a day for possible announcements in EOS/ECS 204.
-Announcement e-mails will come through Sakai and will be archived under the Sakai tab on the Sakai course page.
-If you are unsure about due dates, what’s coming up, etc. please check there first to see if your question has already been answered.
+In-class Announcements: You are responsible for using your official DUKE e-mail account to receive information and communicate with the instructor and TAs.
+Be sure to check your Duke e-mail at least once a day for possible announcements in ECS 204.
+Announcement e-mails will come through Canvas and will be archived under the Announcement tab on the Canvas course page.
+Unfortunately, Canvas does not automatically set your e-mail handling.
+You should set Canvas to send you course announcement e-mails IMMEDIATELY, as opposed to “once a day”, or “once a week”.
+See HERE on how to set this up.
+If you are unsure about due dates, what’s coming up, etc. please check Canvas first to see if your question has already been answered.
 Also, DO READ, our announcement e-mails when they arrive!
-I will NOT send e-mails to outside accounts (gmail, etc.), and we are not responsible for challenges or circumstances that might arise due to duke.edu e-mails failing to forward to a third-party e-mail provider.
-I am not responsible for assuring that every and all announcements made in class are also available as e-mails or in the archives.
-It is essential that you attend all classes!
+We will NOT send e-mails to outside accounts (gmail, etc.), and we are not responsible for challenges or circumstances that might arise due to duke.edu e-mails failing to forward to a third-party e-mail provider.

 If you find yourself falling behind two or more consecutive lectures due to illness or family emergency PLEASE contact the instructor immediately.
 Duke University has established procedures to deal with short-term and long-term absences due to illness, as well as family emergencies.
 Information can be found HERE.